Writing Better Judgments II, August 2025

 The objective of timeliness remains both fundamental to the judicial function and to societal expectations and public confidence in the courts.

 A court “speaks” through its judgments as they are records of the legal, social and political history of the time.
-But judgments must be just, efficient, timely and cost-effective but this program recognizes that being “quick” does not come naturally to any judicial officer.
+But judgments must be just, efficient, timely and cost-effective; this program recognizes that being “quick” does not come naturally to any judicial officer.
 In recent decades there has been a discernible shift at, notably, the high and intermediate court levels in discourse around judicial delay in the production of judgments.
 While the judgment writing process has evolved so as to be considered as both an art and craft, the overarching need for both speed and correctness are now paramount.

 What will you learn at this program?